Criteria for portfolio composition

 Good backtests require accurate historical data, but most brokers don’t provide their own historical data.
 They usually provide poor quality data from Metaquotes:

 I know two ways to test with high quality.

-1) Using the TDS2 software with real tick data from Dukascopy and real variable spreads (it is the best way, but the TDS2 is not for free).
+1) The first way is to use the TDS2 software with the Dukascopy tick data and real variable spreads (Unfortunately, TDS2 is not for free).

-2) Using Alpari MT4 (free).
+2) The second is to use the Alpari MT4 terminal (free).
 Alpari provides some of the best historical data.
 They close daily charts at 5 pm New York time.
 Just open a demo account through MT4 and download their data via ‘History Center‘.